About Potter County

 Property & Public Records

 Potter County Clerk's office, located at 501 South Fillmore Street, Suite 200 in Amarillo, is the official recorder of deeds and maintains land records for Potter County.
-The office can be reached at and operates Monday through Friday during regular business hours.
+The office can be reached through the office operates Monday through Friday during regular business hours.
 Available records include warranty deeds, special warranty deeds, quitclaim deeds, deeds of trust, mortgage liens, mechanic's and materialman's liens, federal tax liens, Uniform Commercial Code (UCC) filings, easements, right-of-way documents, and subdivision plat maps.

 - Potter County Clerk's office has indexed land records dating back to Potter County's organization in 1887, with some records digitized and available for online searching.